Star Wars: Episode II – Attack of the Clones: Box office

 During its opening day, Attack of the Clones made $30.1 million, combined with $6 million from midnight screenings.
-At that point, it had the highest Thursday gross of any film, taking the former record held by Independence Day.
-It would go on to make $116.3 million within four days, making it the second-fastest film to approach the $100 million mark, behind Spider-Man.
-Plus, it had grossed over $80 million over the weekend, becoming the third-highest three-day opening weekend of all time, after Harry Potter and the Sorcerer's Stone and Spider-Man.
-Attack of the Clones had the highest opening weekend for a 20th Century Fox film until 2003 when it was taken by X2.
-That year, The Matrix Reloaded beat Attack of the Clones for having the biggest Thursday opening of any film.
+At that point, it had the highest Thursday gross of any film, beating the former record held by Independence Day.
+The film would hold this record until 2003 when The Matrix Reloaded replaced it.
+It would go on to make $116.3 million within its first four days of release, making it the second-fastest film to approach the $100 million mark, behind Spider-Man.
+Plus, it already had grossed $80 million over the weekend, becoming the third-highest three-day opening weekend of all time, after Harry Potter and the Sorcerer's Stone and Spider-Man.
+Attack of the Clones held the record for having the highest opening weekend for a 20th Century Fox film until it was taken by X2 the next year.
 The film would stay at the top of the box office for two weeks until it was dethroned by The Sum of All Fears.

 Attack of the Clones grossed $310,676,740 in North America and $338,721,588 overseas for a worldwide total of $649,398,328.
-Though a box office success, it was nevertheless overshadowed by the even greater box-office success of The Phantom Menace three years earlier.
+Though a box office success, it was nevertheless overshadowed by the even greater box office success of The Phantom Menace three years earlier.
 It was not the top-grossing film of the year, either in North America (where it finished in third place) or worldwide (where it was fourth), the first time that a Star Wars film did not have this distinction.
 In North America, it was outgrossed by Spider-Man and The Lord of the Rings: The Two Towers, both of which were more favorably received by critics.
 Worldwide, it was also outgrossed by Harry Potter and the Chamber of Secrets.
 Adjusted for inflation, Attack of the Clones is the lowest-performing live-action Star Wars film at the North American box office, though is still among the 100 highest-grossing films of all time when adjusted for inflation.
-It sold an estimated 52,012,300 tickets in the US in its initial theatrical run.
+The film sold an estimated 52,012,300 tickets in the US in its initial theatrical run.